What Is a VPN?

 Privacy & Masking

-Stop advertisers from building a profile of your life based on your IP address and browsing history.
+Stop advertisers from building a profile of your life based on your unique IP address and browsing history.

 Internet Freedom